astronomer/docs/software/houston-api.md

 description: Learn how to make requests to your Astronomer Software installation using the Houston API.
 ---

 The Houston API allows you to build applications that provision and manage resources on Astronomer Software.
-You can use the Houston API to perform CRUD operations on entities scoped to the Astronomer platform, including Airflow Deployments, Workspaces, and users.
+You can use the Houston API to perform CRUD operations on entities scoped to the Astronomer platform, including Apache Airflow® Deployments, Workspaces, and users.

 For example, you can: